trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D40 - February 2, 2018
+Continued with the Building Web Applications in PHP Coursera course.
+Began preliminary work on the Password Cracker assignment.

 ### R1D39 - February 1, 2018
 Continued with the Building Web Applications in PHP Coursera course.
 Installed ngrok and ran the "guessing game" assignment through the auto-grader.
 Learned about PHP functions; took the week 7 quiz.